-Initial probationary employees may be subject to release from District service and are not subject to review under any provisions of this agreement.
+New employees hired to the District who are in the initial probationary period may be subject to release from District service and are not subject to review under any provisions of this MOU.

-ARTICLE 15.
+ARTICLE 14.
 GRIEVANCE PROCEDURE

-The following procedure is established as a result of a mutual interest on the part of the District and the Union to settle grievances quickly and fairly.
-Employees and/or their representative shall not be discriminated against, coerced, or interfered with in any way as a result of filing a grievance.
-An employee may request representation by the Union at any stage of the grievance procedure.
-At any point in the grievance process the parties may agree to extend the timelines.
+The following procedure is established as a result of a mutual interest on the part of the District and the Society to settle grievances quickly and fairly.
+An employee and/or their representative shall not be discriminated against, coerced, or interfered with in any way as a result of filing a grievance.
+An employee may request representation by the Society at any stage of the grievance procedure.
+At any point in the grievance process, the parties may agree to extend the timelines.
 The party's request for an extension must be in writing and will not be unreasonably denied by either party.